 Michael S. Glaser is a Professor Emeritus at St. Mary’s College of Maryland where he received the Dodge Endowed Award for Excellence in Teaching.
 He has edited three anthologies of poetry, published several volumes of his own work and served as Poet Laureate of Maryland from 2004 through 2009.
 Most recently, he co-edited with Kevin Young the Complete Poems of Lucille Clifton.
 More at www.michaelsglaser.com

-Kurtis Lamkin is a poet from Philadelphia who plays the Kora, a beautiful West African instrument.
-He has produced several cds, the latest of which is called Kora Poems, as well as a book of poems entitled Golden Season.
-Recently he was selected as a 2013-2014 Poetry Fellow by the Jubilation Foundation; and he is a 2014 grantee of the New Music Foundation for a new
+Kurtis Lamkin is a poet and story teller who plays the Kora, a beautiful, 17 stringed West African instrument.
+He has produced several cds, including Kora Poems, as well as a book of poems entitled Golden Season.
+Recently he was selected as a Poetry Fellow by the Jubilation Foundation; and is a 2014 grantee of the New Music Foundation for the project, “Big Fun.: He lives in Charleston, South Carolina.
+More at http://jubilationfoundation.org/kurt.html

 Deanna Nikaido is the author of two collections of poetry, Voice Like Water and Vibrating With Silence.
-She has served as coach and design specialist for Book-in-a-Day and Kwame Alexander’s Page-to-Stage Writing Workshop for youth, and as regional coordinator for Poetry Out Loud a national poetry recitation contest in the state of Maryland.
-Her first children's book Animal Ark due out February 2017 is a collaborative book of poetry and prose with writers Kwame Alexander and Mary Rand Hess and photographer Joel Sartore.
+She has served as coach and design specialist for Book-in-a-Day and Kwame Alexander’s Page-to-Stage Writing Workshop for youth and as a regional coordinator for Poetry Out Loud.
+Her first children's book, Animal Ark, is a collaborative book of poetry and prose with writers Kwame Alexander and Mary Rand Hess and photographer Joel Sartore.